ade-brs/air-pollution-modeling-2025/README.md

 Project carried out during the first year of Engineering School (CY Tech – ING1 GM).
 Work completed as part of a team project.

-📄 The full academic report is available in the `/report` folder.